 - Chigi used the villa to host flamboyant banquets and parties.
 The guest lists would feature prominent personalities of the age, such as princes, cardinals, poets, and sometimes even the pope.

 - Chigi was also considered a bit of a romantic.
-After his wife died childless in 1508 he tried to court a marquis’ daughter but failed to procure a betrothal.
-He then fell madly in love with Francesca Ordeaschi, a poor and humble girl who he eventually married.
+After his wife died childless in 1508, he tried to court a marquis’ daughter but failed to procure a betrothal.
+He then fell madly in love with Francesca Ordeaschi, a poor and humble girl whom he eventually married.

 - Chigi also had the interior frescoes painted by Renaissance artists Raphael, Sebastiano del Piombo, Giulio Romano, and Giovanni Antonio Bazzi, known as Il Sodoma.

 - In 1577, the villa was acquired by the Farnese family, who named it ‘Farnesina’ so as not to confuse it with their other property, the Palazzo Farnese, on the other side of the river Tiber.